Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Individual Classifiers

 \snid{} is an algorithm for determining the properties of a SN spectrum \citep{2007ApJ...666.1024B}.
-It makes use of cross-correlation techniques and template matching to find best-fitting redshifts, ages and types for input templates.
+It makes use of cross-correlation techniques and the \(rlap\) quality parameter to find best-fitting redshifts, phases relative to maximum light and classes for input templates. \(rlap\) is discussed in more detail in Section \ref{DASH}.